What virus? At GOP’s convention, pandemic is largely ignored

 “It is the height of hypocrisy for this self-proclaimed law and order president and vice president to flout my lawful Executive Order, dated August 7, 2020, intended to keep our residents safe during what continues to be a raging pandemic that they have politicized and failed to control,” he said in a statement.

-The White House and campaign refused to say how many in attendance had been tested Wednesday or would be Thursday.
-White House spokesman Judd Deere said only that “those in close proximity to the president and vice president are tested.”
+The White House and campaign refused to say how many in attendance at the events had been tested for the virus.
+White House spokesman Judd Deere said only that “those in close proximity to the president and vice president” are screened.

-Thursday’s keynote could be even more jarring.
-Guidance sent to invited guests for Thursday’s event from the Republican National Committee makes clear that masks will not be required on the South Lawn, but are required upon arrival and in security screening areas and encouraged in “high traffic areas including restrooms and hospitality spaces.”
+And while Washington, D.C., mandates that masks be worn in public places, guidance sent to those invited to Thursday’s event specified that masks would not be required on the South Lawn, though they would be needed upon arrival and in security screening areas and encouraged in “high traffic areas including restrooms and hospitality spaces.”

-Guests have also been asked to “practice social distancing whenever possible” and stay home if they’re displaying coronavirus symptoms, have recently tested positive for the virus or have been in recent close contact with someone who has.
+Guests were also asked to “practice social distancing whenever possible” and stay home if they were displaying coronavirus symptoms, had recently tested positive for the virus or had been in recent close contact with someone who had.

 Robert G. Darling, who served a physician to former President Bill Clinton and is the chief medical officer of the Patronus Medical Corp., said the group has been working with the RNC on the convention “to make certain proper protocols are in place to ensure the safety and well-being of individuals at convention venues.”
 He said those protocols are in line with city and federal guidelines and that health professionals have been on-site “to make certain screening has been done on a consistent basis to ensure the convention meets the highest standards of public safety.”